phzx3691/CBAS-full/README.md

   nano config.py
   ```

-    Where you need the following variables:
+    Where you need the following:

     ```
+    # .gitignore should include reference to config.py
     Particle_key = "XXXXXXXXXXXXXXXXXXX"
     user = "[USER]"
     passwd = "[PASSWORD]"